TateAudrey/UnsplashPhotoExplorer/README.md

 2. Open the project in **Xcode 26** or later.
 3. Sign the Xcode project if needed.
 4. Navigate to UnsplashPhotoExplorer/UnsplashPhotoExplorer/APIConfig -> open Secrets.xconfig file
-5. Add your Unsplash API key: NOTE: Make sure to create your API Key from the Official Unsplash API: https://unsplash.com/developers
+5. Add your Unsplash API key:

 * **Preferred (Secrets.xconfig):**